Photobook Community Meta-list 2025

 Blake Andrews is a photographer and writer based in Eugene, Oregon.
 He reviewed 117 photobooks on Instagram (and even more in total).
 This year Eyeshot published his monograph, Asa Nisa Masa.

 Brad Zellar is an American author, journalist, and cultural historian whose work often explores the overlooked.
-He has worked extensively with photographers like Alec Soth, Jason Vaughn and Ramond Meeks on projects that combine images and text.
+He has worked extensively with photographers such as Alec Soth, Jason Vaughn and Raymond Meeks on projects that combine images and text.

 Viktor Váradi is a photographer and educator with a Master's degree in Photography from the Moholy-Nagy University of Art and Design in Budapest.